 PALSave supports student success and retention by fostering the use of Open Educational Resources (OER).
 It provides collaborative resources and a framework for OER awareness, education, and engagement.
 In addition, it funds and supports faculty adoptions of affordable learning materials to enhance the teaching and learning missions of private higher education in Indiana.

 The academic landscape is growing more difficult with escalating financial pressures, yet colleges and universities must continue to provide excellent services and resources.
 Especially for private institutions, there is a need to be cost-sensitive in order to recruit and retain students.
-Current trends in college pricing find that students at private campuses in Indiana need to budget about $39,500 for tuition, on-campus living costs, and books and supplies annually.
-In Indiana, the average cost of textbooks is over $1400 per year.
+According to College Tuition Compare, the average cost to attend private college in Indiana is $42,103 for the academic year 2018-2019, which includes about $1,300 for textbooks.

 The cost problem is not only significant, but growing at an alarming rate: student loan debt has doubled in the last decade, and the price of textbooks is increasing at a rate three times that of inflation.
 Moreover, costs of traditional educational materials is found to have a negative effect on student performance and retention.